-The third consecutive week of running our supermodified was not nearly as tough the last couple, but we're still glad to see a little break.
-We usually count on 40 to 60 crew hours for prepping the car to race.
+The third consecutive week of running our supermodified was not nearly as tough the last for prepping the car to race.
 When the prep time gets condensed into the space of a week, everyone gets a little on edge - nevermind throwing in equipment malfunctions.
 Thanks to everyone on the crew for making the effort as it looks like we got right back on point after the major rearend crisis.
 We're still 100% on getting the car into the trailer before Saturday morning (at least before sunrise - LOL).

 Our major concerns for the week leading up to Saturday were to make sure we got the new overheating issue resolved as well as making sure the motor was not hurt too bad.
 The rearend appeared to be rock-solid, but got a lot of scrutiny anyway (the last time I put one together was 2000).
 We determined the heating issue was a result of missing on our carburetor adjustment for weather, so we made the appropriate adjustments and the motor appeared to be fine.

 Practice was pretty normal - we had old rubber on the car and were slipping and sliding all over (as was everyone else), but all systems were good and the car was running 190 with outside temperatures at 96 degrees.
 We put on new right side rubber for the second session and the car came to life.
 Dave Tuey and Lance Tatro were running in the stratosphere (13.1s), but we were running 4th (13.604) behind Kenny White's (13.368).